ATTX-project/ATTX-project.github.io/Import/attx_project/Using-Consul-for-Service-Discovery-on-Docker-Swarm.md

 # Using Consul for Service Discovery in Docker Swarm

-Hereby you can find a report of a test implementation of [Consul](https://www.consul.io/) as a [Service Discovery](Service-Discovery.md) solution in a Docker Swarm cluster.
+Hereby you can find a report of a test implementation of [Consul](https://www.consul.io/) as a [Service Discovery](Service-Discovery.md) solution in a [Docker Swarm](https://docs.docker.com/engine/swarm/) cluster.

 <!-- TOC START min:1 max:3 link:true update:false -->
 1. Deployment on Docker Swarm
 2. Possibilities
-3. Limitations and solutions
+3. Limitations and a possible solution
 4. Conclusions
 <!-- TOC END -->